datanav/docs/core-principles.rst

 and dynamic `data model <https://en.wikipedia.org/wiki/Data_model>`_, and makes the data easily accessible inside the data platform.

-Sesam has
-a set of fundamental principles to ensure that the capture, exploitation, and management of master data will be as fast and efficient as possible.
+Sesam has a set of fundamental principles to ensure that the capture, exploitation, and management of master data in data platform solutions will be as fast and efficient as possible.
 Together, these principles ensure continuously updated master data, with high data quality, that can be effectively managed over time.

 Master data is any structured data that changes, not just the most central data
 ===============================================================================